 Get answers for the most frequently asked questions about the Enginius price optimization module.
 For a quick overview, we suggest you check the introductory video first.

-The price optimization module in Enginius is based on the The Gabor–Granger method to determine the price for a new product or service.
+The price optimization module in Enginius uses the Gabor–Granger method to determine the price for a new product or service.

 Many companies specialize in estimating these probabilities based on experience or benchmarking studies.
 The values provided by default in Enginius (0% 0% 0% 20% 50%) constitute averages that are probably acceptable guesses.